linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/BUS 35130 SPRING 2024 SOLUTION TO HOMEWORK 1.md

 ## 1. COMPUTE FORWARD VOLATILITIES FROM CAP VOLATILITY QUOTES: THE SOFTWARE

-was set up to compute both the LIBOR curve from the swap data and the forward volatilities from the available cap volatilities.
-Figure 1 plots the LIBOR curve and the Forward Curve,  quarterly compounded.
+was set up to compute both the [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve from the swap data and the forward volatilities from the available cap volatilities.
+Figure 1 plots the [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve and the Forward Curve,  quarterly compounded.
 Instead,  Figure 2 plots the forward and flat volatility.
 As it can be seen,  the data are rather sparse,  and so interpolation methods are required.
 Moreover,  we can also see a couple of "humps" in the volatility,  around maturity of 7 year and 10 year.
 These humps may be artificial
 ![62_image_0.png](62_image_0.png)

 1. Fit the BDT model to the discount curve and forward volatilities.
 The